 The Caribbean Sea and Gulf of Mexico

-For each of the variables, a netCDF file can be downloaded that has 12 monthly values on a grid with 182 cells latitude, 398 cells longitude.
-The domain is bounded by 14°N to 30°N, 95°W to 60°W. The variables that can be downloaded (by clicking the desired data year in the list below) are:
+For each of the variables, a netCDF file can be downloaded that has 12 monthly values on a grid with 205 cells latitude, 398 cells longitude.
+The domain is bounded by 14°N to 32°N, 95°W to 60°W. The variables that can be downloaded (by clicking the desired data year in the list below) are:

 For further details about this product, contact Dr. Ruben van Hooidonk.
-This product is part of the Atlantic Ocean Acidification Test-Bed (AOAT) funded by NOAA’s Coral Reef Conservation Program, which is currently managed by Dr. Derek Manzello.
+The development and maintenance of this product is supported by the NOAA Ocean Acidification Program.

 Cai, W.‐J., X. Hu, W.‐J. Huang, L.‐Q. Jiang, Y. Wang, T.‐H. Peng, and X. Zhang (2010), Alkalinity distribution in the western North Atlantic Ocean margins, J. Geophys.
 Res., 115, C08014, doi:10.1029/2009JC005482.